Dr Rebecca Harris

-Rebecca Harris is an MPhil/PhD candidate in TB epidemiology and mathematical modelling on an MRC vaccine scholarship.
-Her research includes the development of mathematical models to assess the epidemiological impact of potential TB vaccines in China and sub-Saharan Africa, and the development of a novel low-cost app for spatial mapping of TB in low income settings without address systems to support the design of TB vaccine studies and public health programmes.
+Rebecca Harris is an Assistant Professor in TB mathematical modelling and epidemiology.
+Her research includes the development of mathematical models to assess the epidemiological impact of potential TB vaccines in China, India and sub-Saharan Africa, and the development of a novel low-cost app for spatial mapping of TB in low income settings without address systems to support the design of TB vaccine studies and public health programmes.

 To further support epidemiological needs in TB vaccine research, she has developed a spatial mapping app that can be used in clinical trial design and as part of public health programmes: TB ePAL (electronic PArticipant Locator).
 TB ePAL is a clinic-based tool to collect the location of a patient's place of residence in highly populous settings without addresses.
 The app is designed to be an easy to implement, low cost, and low resource alternative to GPS collection at the patient's home.
 The app has been designed and implemented through the MLW research centre in Blantyre, Malawi as part of the Hit TB Hard programme.